-Diversification can be in form of services offered, client mix and geography.
+Diversification can be in form of range of services offered, client mix, end market and geography.
 If an entity offers various services, each such business segment would be analyzed separately.
+Diversified revenue streams also insulate the entities from any technological disruptions in any of their service offerings.
 Furthermore, any forward or backward linkages in the business segments are assessed.
 Inter-related service offerings provide better synergies to an entity than an entity in unrelated business segments which may necessitate different management structures and cost structures for its various business segments.
+If majority of the revenue is from a particular industry then the performance of the industry is also taken into consideration.

 Diversification in terms of geographical presence and number and type of clients is also critical.
 A high dependence on few clients would be detrimental for the entity if a client is lost.
-Similarly, a high proportion of government clients could lead to elongated receivable days for the entity.
+Similarly, a high proportion of government clients could lead to delays in realizations and subsequent liquidity stress making the analysis of its working capital management critical.
 Geographical diversification also helps in case of any loss of business or temporary disruptions in individual markets where the entity operates.